WordPress: History

 b2/cafelog, more commonly known as b2 or catalog, was the precursor to WordPress. b2/cafelog was estimated to have been installed on approximately 2,000 blogs as of May 2003.
-It was written in PHP for use with MySQL by Michel Valdrighi, who is now a contributing developer to WordPress.
+It was written in PHP for use with MySQL by Michel Valdrighi, who was a contributing developer to WordPress until 2005.
 Although WordPress is the official successor, another project, b2evolution, is also in active development.

-As the development of b2/cafelog slowed down / stagnate, Matt Mullenweg began pondering the idea of forking b2/cafelog, along with new features that he would want in the new CMS, in a blog post written on January 24, 2003.
+As the development of b2/cafelog slowed down, Matt Mullenweg began pondering the idea of forking b2/cafelog and new features that he would want in a new CMS, in a blog post written on January 24, 2003.
 Mike Little, a professional developer, became the first to comment on the blog post expressing interest to contribute.
 The two worked together to create the first version of WordPress, version 0.70, which was released on May 27, 2003.
 Christine Selleck Tremoulet, a friend of Mullenweg, suggested the name WordPress.

-In 2004 the licensing terms for the competing Movable Type package were changed by Six Apart, resulting in many of its most influential users migrating to WordPress.
-By October 2009 the Open Source CMS MarketShare Report concluded that WordPress enjoyed the greatest brand strength of any open-source content management system.
+In 2004, the licensing terms for the competing Movable Type package were changed by Six Apart, resulting in many of its most influential users migrating to WordPress.
+By October 2009, the Open Source CMS MarketShare Report concluded that WordPress enjoyed the greatest brand strength of any open-source content management system.